 Vision relies on a series of links between the eye, retina and brain.
 If enough force has been generated, this could cause the retina to detach from the eye, which is a medical emergency that has the potential to do permanent damage to the visual system.
 Optical surgery can often repair the damage, but this is not cheap and the injured party may take several months to fully recover.

 If your eyesight has been damaged in a crash that has been caused by negligence, then you could be entitled to compensation.
-Seeking legal guidance from someone with knowledge of personal injury law is probably your best option.
+Seeking legal guidance from an Easton car accident law firm is probably your best option.